Lebron James & Channing Tatum Raise $100,000 By Completing Outrageous Dares

 Then she dared Tatum to perform his “best sexy crawl,” whatever that might mean, but the actor gave it his best shot before he started to laugh halfway across the floor.
 Despite the giggle fit, DeGeneres awarded him his $10,000 dues.

-The dares started to take a turn there, with James next being ordered to be blindfolded and to “lick a mystery item” and identify it.
+The dares started to take a turn there, with James next being ordered to be blindfolded, “lick a mystery item,” and identify it.
 The basketballer seemed rather trepidatious on that one, with Tatum laughing in the background and warning him not to do it.

 It turned out that the mysterious object was a kiwi, and you’d be forgiven for wondering if James couldn’t perhaps see underneath the mask with how quickly he guessed that one right.
 Although he did admit to first thinking it was someone’s behind, to which DeGeneres snidely pointed out Tatum would have to be standing on top of the table for that to be even vaguely possible.